semgrep/semgrep-docs/docs/integrations.md

     This feature is currently only available for GitHub.

 To get inline PR comments on your pull requests, set the `GITHUB_TOKEN` environment variable in your workflow file to `secrets.GITHUB_TOKEN`, which is the GitHub app installation access token.
-You can see an example of this environment variable set (commented out) in the GitHub Actions example workflow file.
+You can see an example of this environment variable set (commented out) in the GitHub Actions example workflow file above.
 Comments are left when Semgrep CI finds a result that blocks CI.
-Note that this feature is experimental; please reach out to [support@r2c.dev](mailto:support@r2c.dev) to report any issues.
+Note that this feature is experimental; please [file an issue](https://github.com/returntocorp/semgrep-action/issues/new) if you encounter any.

 Is your CI provider missing?
 Let us know by [filing an issue here](https://github.com/returntocorp/semgrep/issues/new?assignees=&labels=&template=feature_request.md&title=).